UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 6. Click **Create**.

+7. Repeat the steps above for the second virtual network, but use different address spaces.

-7. After your virtual network has deployed, you can view it by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the networking section, or it appears inside the resource group.
+After your virtual network has deployed, you can view it by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the networking section, or it appears inside the resource group.

-8. Select your virtual network from the list.

-9. In the blade for your virtual network, you can view and monitor the virtual network, change its settings and perform diagnostics and troubleshooting.
+In the blade for your virtual network, you can view and monitor the virtual network, change its settings and perform diagnostics and troubleshooting.

-10. Repeat the steps above for the second virtual network, but use different address spaces.

 ![Create new virtual network](images/azs-portal-vnet-overview.png)

 ## Create a Virtual Machine in each Virtual Network

-After creating each virtual network, create a virtual machine in each virtual network.
+After creating each virtual network, create a virtual machine in each virtual network subnet.

+> [!NOTE]
+> Make sure that a new Public IP address is created for each virtual machine in the configuration.

 For more detailed instructions on how to create a virtal machine, see the [*How to create a virtual machine using the UKCloud Azure Stack Hub portal*](azs-how-create-vm-portal.md).

 ## Configure virtual network peering

+After a virtual machine is created in each virtual network, they can be peered together

 1. Click on one of the created virtual netowrks and click **Add**